Piyush-Deshmukh/Python-Theory/README.md

 # Python-Theory
-This repository contains Theory of Python Language.
+This Repository contains Theory of Python Language.